jdmaloney/telegraf_exec_checks/README.md

 # Telegraf Exec Checks
-Custom Exec Checks for Telegraf to Monitor Slurm, Openstack, Kubernetes, and more
+Custom Exec Checks for Telegraf to Monitor Slurm, Openstack, Kubernetes, HTCondor, and more

 ## Slurm
 These can run on any node that can query the scheduler; add the telegraf user to the slurm admin group so it can query all queues or run slurm commands via sudo